A422 road: Route (east to west)

 From the western side of Stratford-upon-Avon, the road multiplexes with the A46 until its junction with the A435 trunk road at Oversley on the outskirts of the historic market town of Alcester.
 At that roundabout junction, the A422 heads briefly north to cross the River Arrow before heading west into the village of Arrow.
-In the village the road takes a right hand turn at the old Toll House, heading for the border with Worcestershire and passing through the village of Inkberrow, said to be the village that was the inspiration for Ambridge, the centre of the world for fans of the long-running BBC radio series The Archers, which began in 1951.
+In the village the road takes a right hand turn at the old Toll House, heading for the border with Worcestershire and passing through the village of Inkberrow, said to be the village that was the inspiration for Ambridge, (the setting for the long-running BBC radio series The Archers).

 The last section to Worcester is narrow and winding until it terminates at the A44 just south of M5 junction 6.